michalpietrusinski/Warsaw-Uprising-Project/docs/source_analysis.md

 ## Basic Source Information

-* Our source is located http://www.warsawuprising.com/witness.htm
+* Our source is located at http://www.warsawuprising.com/witness.htm
 * Our source is a record of the Uprisng and a data table of the major events / witnesses accounts.
 * The organization responsible for hosting of our source is Project InPosterum.